 Please note: It is not necessary to take out travel health insurance for working abroad.

 You also continue to pay the tax on wages in the country of origin.
 However, if you work in Germany for more than 183 days, you are only liable for tax in Germany.

 Cross-border workers are workers who do not work in the EU country in which they live, but rather who return to their place of residence daily or at least once a week.

-Unemployment: You will receive unemployment insurance benefits in the country in which you live.
-As proof of the German insurance period from the German Employment Agencyyou need a certificate PD U1 concerning your working hours.
+- Unemployment: You will receive unemployment insurance benefits in the country in which you live.
+As proof of the German insurance period from the German Employment Agency you need a concerning your working hours.
 If the amount of unemployment benefit depends on your income, your income in the country in which you last worked will be taken as the basis.

 Tip: If you work as a cross-border worker in Germany, you are entitled to child benefit and other German family benefits.

 - Pension: You need to apply for a pension at the Pension fund in the EU country in which you live.
 If you have never worked there, apply in the country where you last worked.
 The pension fund takes into account all insurance periods in the countries in which you have worked.

 Special information and advisory services for cross-border workers in the various border regions can be found here:

 You can also contact the Virtual Welcome Centre: